 The main objective of the MASc program in Automotive Engineering is to prepare students for careers in research, development and advanced engineering.
-Graduates of the program can work as engineers in research and development in the automotive sector, other advanced technology companies, government agencies, or other areas.
+Graduates of the program can work as engineers in research and development in the automotive sector, companies focused in advanced technology, government agencies or other areas.
 They are also well prepared to continue their education and pursue a PhD degree.
-The objectives of the MASc program are achieved through a combination of course work, supervised research, a research seminar, and a research thesis.
+The objectives of the MASc program are achieved through a combination of course work, supervised research, a research seminar and a research thesis.

-General MASc degree requirements are stipulated in section 11.1.5.
+General MASc degree requirements are stipulated in Section 11.1.5.
 In addition, a student must complete five courses for a total of 15 credits and a thesis worth 15 credits for the MASc program in Automotive Engineering.
 The course ENGR 5300G Automotive Engineering is a required course for all Automotive Engineering graduate students.
 It gives an advanced overview of the automobile as an integrated system.